vr-22/Finance-MachineLearning/README.md

+ Cryptocurrency Price Prediction using LSTM & Multi-Head Attention Networks:

+ • Combined LSTM and Transformer Networks to predict crypto prices using a 5-year dataset, utilizing LSTM for temporal dependencies and Transformer for attention mechanisms
+ • Used historical prices to forecast next-day prices, enhancing accuracy with the 8-Head Multi-Head Attention feature
+ • Achieved a 0.001747 MSE on validation, showcasing the effectiveness of the integrated model

+FOREX-TradingStrategy.R : GARCH Forex Forecasting Strategy

+TCA.ipynb : Transaction Cost Analysis Project
+Optimal execution with nonlinear transient market impact: The Research Paper that inspired the Project (TCA) xnas-itch-20230703.tbbo.cv : The dataset used for developing the model and extracting the new features

+Stochastic (GBM based Forecasting) Strategy:

+StochasticDayTrading.py is the strategy that I implemented which centered around prdicting the next days AUD/USD Exchange rate by constrcuting a GBM process using previous 10 days of data.
+Report by Ritwij : is the Report which dicusses in depth about the startegies performance. dataset was scrapped from yahoo finance.

+ Slippage Calculation & Transaction Cost Analysis (TCA)
+ • Developed a multivariate regression model based on insights from the research paper ”Optimal Execution with Nonlinear Transient Market Impact 2014” .
+ • Applied a log-linear decay model to analyze and predict transient market impacts, refining the precision of Slippage calculations .
+ • Constructed and incorporated features like trade intensity, cumulative volume, and market resilience as predictive factors for Slippage Analysis
 JP Morgan Chase & Co.
 Quantitative Research Virtual Experience Program on Forage- January 2024 :

 FRG1.py- Project for the PS in Task 1 :